 What is Spiritual Bouquet?

 A spiritual bouquet is a tradition of offering prayers as a gift.
-It is a tangible way of letting another know that you prayed for them.
+It is a tangible way of letting others know that you prayed for them.
 Usually, when we hear the word bouquet, we think of a collection of flowers, but a spiritual bouquet on the other hand is a collection of prayers offered indicated in a card.
 It is such a lovely gift!

-When to give Spiritual Bouquet?
+When to give a Spiritual Bouquet?

 How to make a Spiritual Bouquet?